emcvipr/controller-openstack-cinder/README.md

 ============

 This guide explains how to install, configure, and make use of the EMC ViPR Cinder Driver.
-The driver works with Icehouse release of Openstack.
+The driver works with Icehouse and Juno releases of Openstack.